Last Updated on

 Insurance costs vary according to the value of a store’s equipment and inventory, the number of employees, and even a store’s location.
 Other factors, like desired coverage limits and deductibles, can also affect insurance premiums.
 It is best to request quotes from multiple insurance companies and carefully compare them to determine the plan that offers the best coverage at the best rates.

 Depending on the size and productivity of a flower shop, employees may be needed.
 According to the Bureau of Labor Statistics, floral designers make an average of $27,200 per year.
 Additional expenses, such as paid time off, health insurance contributions, and workmans comp insurance may be necessary if a store employs staff.

 You may start out as the only person working in your Flower shop, however it’s important at some point to bring on employees as retail hours are typically long and you will need a break or time off if you are sick.

 Every state has specific requirements and regulations when starting a business.
 Select your state below to find the guide to starting a business in your state.

 Things to consider before starting a flower shop

-If you have a passion for flowers and design, opening a flower shop may sound like the ideal business venture.
+If you have a passion for floral arrangements and design, opening a flower shop may sound like the ideal business venture.
 But just like other types of businesses, flower shops bring some risks and challenges.

-Certain times of the year, especially those times surrounding major holidays, are very busy for flower shops.
+Certain times of the year, especially those times surrounding major holidays such as Valentine’s Day and Mother’s Day, are very busy for flower shops.
 Other times of the year can be very slow.
 Finding a way to branch out into other services, such as establishing the shop as the go-to shop for local memorial services and funerals, can increase income year-round, helping a store to get through those slow times.
 Creative marketing and specializing in particular types of flowers, such as arrangements for weddings, can also help to position a flower shop well in the local community, driving sales.